Fast convergence of a Federated Expectation-Maximization Algorithm: Proofs for Section

 \subsection{Proof of Proposition \ref{prop:empirical_EM}}

-\begin{proof} Note that the only difference between the derivation of the empirical EM and the population EM is that the expectations are replaced by sample averages in $n$ (see~\eqref{eq:qm}).
-The proof of this proposition then follows directly by Proposition~\ref{prop:population_EM}. \end{proof}
+\begin{proof} The proof of this proposition then follows directly by taking limits in Proposition~\ref{prop:population_EM} Since the only difference between the derivation of the empirical EM iterates and the population EM iterates is that the sample averages with respecvt to $m$ are replaced with respective expectations (see~\eqref{eq:qm} and~\eqref{eq:pop_Q}). \end{proof}